mitmul/pynvvl/README.md

 You can build `libnvvl.so` in the `nvvl` repository.
 Follow the instructions of `nvvl` library.
 The `build` directory must be in `LIBRARY_PATH`.

-Other three libraries are available as packages in Ubuntu 16.04.
+THe other three libraries are available as packages in Ubuntu 16.04.
 They are installed under `/usr/lib/x86_64-linux-gnu`, so they must be in `LIBRARY_PATH` as well.

 ```